15 Nausea Causes (A Comprehensive Guide by GI Doctor)

-Irritable bowel syndrome is a functional intestinal disorder characterized by recurrent abdominal pain related to defecation and/or change in stool frequency and stool form.
+Irritable bowel syndrome is a functional intestinal disorder characterized by recurrent abdominal pain related to defecation and change in stool frequency and form.

-Nausea is not a cardinal feature of irritable bowel syndrome, but it is frequently noticed with IBS.
-A study revealed that people with IBS had a 2.7-fold chance to develop nausea compared to people without IBS (ref).
+Nausea is not a cardinal feature of irritable bowel syndrome but is frequently noticed with IBS.
+A study revealed that people with IBS had a 2.7-fold chance of developing nausea than those without IBS (ref).

-Also, it is known for people with IBS to have other functional GI disorders such as functional dyspepsia and GERD.
+Also, it is known that people with IBS have other functional GI disorders, such as functional dyspepsia and GERD.
 This increases the chances of developing nausea and IBS.

-If you have IBS and Nausea, talk with your doctor about the possible cause and its relation to IBS.
+If you have IBS and Nausea, talk with your doctor about its possible cause and relation to IBS.

 15- Other causes of nausea inside your abdomen.

-A variety of diseases of your gut can cause nausea.
-We discussed GERD, Gastroparesis, intestinal obstruction, and gastric outlet obstruction with some detail above.
+A variety of diseases in your gut can cause nausea.
+We discussed GERD, Gastroparesis, intestinal obstruction, and gastric outlet obstruction in detail above.